 In a mental health crisis, please call Aspire Health Alliance:

 One in five women will develop anxiety and/or depression during pregnancy or after giving birth.
 South Shore Health is here to help.
 We provide comprehensive medication management and short-term therapy for women during pregnancy, postpartum, and for up to three years of parenting.

 Our goal is to help you make the best choices for you and your baby by providing the most up-to-date information about taking medication during pregnancy and/or breastfeeding.

-The Perinatal Behavioral Health Program also provides care for pregnant and postpartum women with substance use disorders (SUD).
+The Perinatal Behavioral Health Program also includes the SHORE Program, which provides care for pregnant and postpartum women with substance use disorders (SUD).
 You must be at least 18 years old to participate in our SUD treatment program.

 Since launching our program in late 2018, we've helped hundreds of South Shore mothers manage their behavioral health needs while keeping their baby's health front of mind.